jjk1492/WebCheckers/docs/DesignDoc.md

 Once upon a time our UI tier handled HTTP requests from server.
 It allowed users to think that webcheckers was the work of blak magic (which it is, but that is a story for another time).
 Users could willingly sign into and sign out of Web Checkers if it did not destroy their soul in the process.
+They can chose to play with another Player, or against an AI opponent.
 It handled refreshing the page constanly to update to see if it was a user's turn in the game, which is where the Javascript reared it's ugly head.
 It also allowed users to undo their moves and submit their moves by sending unconventionally gross enums.
 It also handles removing users from a game if a player resigns or if a player wins.
 If they win they get a cookie.
 A poisoned cookie.